atosti/coc/README.md

 	* This would improve readability of some output and prevent misreading large numbers by the user.
 6. Fetch a subset of Stock symbols to check for the day.
 	* E.g. scraping a FinViz search and checking the symbols that are returned.
+7. Add a debug flag that will allow you to see all the fetched data for a symbol alongside it.

 ## Symbols that return bad values
 1. FHI